 Walking - it's the move you can do virtually anywhere, anytime, and at any age.
 Charlie Hooker walked his way to a 150 lb weight loss.
 Charlie has gone from doing nothing at all, to various outdoor activities, including fishing, hunting, and walking more than 20,000 steps per day.
 "I have been using an indoor peddler for a few years.
 Now I am purchasing a bicycle and will begin riding outside."

 Yoga - If you prefer something more meditative, or you'd like to increase your flexibility, balance, and focus, try yoga or tai chi.

 Strengthening - This can be done with equipment, household items, or your body weight.
 If you have access to an in-home gym, there are many options for equipment based on what part of your body you want to strengthen.
 It's recommended that you perform strengthening exercises at least twice per week and that you target the large muscle groups each time.
 Always be careful when doing strengthening and be sure you monitor your posture to prevent injury.

-For a list of strengthening exercises using a resistance band, this MOVE!
+For a list of strengthening exercises using a resistance band, the MOVE!
 Handout, Resistance Tubes, and Bands provides several examples that you can choose.
 If you're going to use household items, visit the National Institute on Aging (NIA) Exercise and Physical Activity page for some great ideas.
 You can also try wall push-ups, bodyweight squats, or hamstring curls with just your bodyweight to build strength.